- North America

 Boots: Ski boots should fit your foot perfectly, neither too tight or too loose.
 Pick the right boots based on the type of boot and the cost.

 Skis: Choosing skis is difficult because you have to take many parameters into account.
 They should be 20-30cm shorter than your height.
 Shorter skis are suitable for fast turns, while long skis are suitable for high speeds on a straight course.
+There are many all mountain skis to chose from, you just need to find which suit your needs best.

 Ski Poles: Choose ski poles based on your height.
 Positioned vertically, they should reach the height of the palm when the hand is at a 90-degree angle.
 If you’re not sure, you can always consult an online size guide.